aegroto/xmr-stak-amd/README.md

 Contributions, issues and tips are accepted and encouraged.

-#### The rest of this README is inherited from the original repo, check it for updated build instructions and signs.
+#### Always refer to the 'dev' branch for the latest fixes.
+The rest of this README is inherited from the original repo, check it for updated build instructions and signs.

 ### XMR-Stak-AMD - Monero mining software